NASAWorldWind/NASAWorldWind.github.io/content/java/demos.md

 ---

 {{% panel title="Flat World Earthquakes" link="https://worldwind.arc.nasa.gov/java/latest/webstart/FlatWorldEarthquakes.jnlp" imgUrl="/img/java/flatworld_02_250.jpg" %}}
-This example shows the latest earthquakes over a flat world projection.
-It allows you to see the whole globe at once while retaining the capability to zoom onto the surface and still experience 3D terrain.
+Shows the latest earthquakes over a flat world projection.
+Allows you to see the whole globe at once while retaining the capability to zoom onto the surface and still experience 3D terrain.
 {{% /panel %}}

 ---

 {{% panel title="Anaglyph Stereo" link="https://worldwind.arc.nasa.gov/java/latest/webstart/AnaglyphStereo.jnlp" imgUrl="/img/java/anaglyphstereo_01_250.jpg" %}}
-This is essentially the above application template but with anaglyph stereo viewing capability.
-It allows you to explore the world in 'real' 3D using red and cyan glasses with the red filter over the left eye.
+Shows anaglyph stereo viewing capability.
+It allows you to explore the world in 'real' 3D using red and cyan glasses
+        with the red filter over the left eye.

 To get a comfortable experience use the slider to adjust the interocular distance.
 {{% /panel %}}